CyberChaseO/CyberChaseO/README.md

 - 👋 Hi, I’m @CyberChaseO
 - 👀 I’m interested in software engineering full-stack
 - 🌱 I’m currently learning the fundamentals to be a full stack dev
-- 💞️ I’m looking to collaborate on web development projects and any debugging or projects to gain skill
+- 💞️ I’m looking to collaborate on software development projects and any debugging or projects to gain skill
 - 📫 You can reach me on Discord GigmanO or lewisquentel@gmail.com or Slickmeezy on all social media platforms

 <!---